ztenretep/ztenretep/README.md

 - <p align="justify">📝 My preferred programming languages are BASH and Python.
 I use other programming languages if they offer a faster or better solution.</p>

-- 💾 I started my current work with tools for Tezos.
-This was driven by problems with importing private keys, which is now a solved issue.
+- <p align="justify">💾 I started my current work with tools for Tezos.
+This was driven by problems with importing private keys, which is now a solved issue.</p>